AI and Our Working Lives – A Social Sciences Panel Discussion

 Join Social Sciences researchers from Lancaster University for an insightful evening panel discussion exploring the relationship between AI and our working lives.
 Drawing from cutting-edge research in Sociology, Linguistics and Media, the panel will delve into how technological developments are transforming not just what we do, but how we think about work itself.

-This thought-provoking conversation will highlight the value of social science in understanding the intersecting real-world implications of AI.
+This thought-provoking conversation, chaired by Professor in Public Sociology, Michaela Benson, will highlight the value of social science in understanding the intersecting real-world implications of AI.
+Speakers include:

 Whether you're curious, concerned, or simply keen to learn more, this event offers a unique opportunity to reflect and explore how AI is shaping our shared futures.